 - Trace around the inside edge of the window.
-The appliqué stitches will cover theses pencil lines.
+The Appliqué stitches will cover theses fabric pencil/pen lines.

 - Your machine has other decorative stitches that hide and protect the cut fabric edges from fraying.
-A blanket stitch or a herringbone stitch is often suitable.
-We used a blanket stitch in the photos below.
+A Blanket stitch or a herringbone stitch is a classic option.
+We used a Blanket stitch in the photos below.

 - Cut out the design(s).